 This biweekly meeting is held over the noon hour and hosts presentations by Faculty and Fellows.
-The meeting is designed for Fellows and Faculty to share their research findings and foster collaboration among researchers with an interest in pediatric gastroenterology, hepatology and nutrition within Baylor College of Medicine and other outside institutions.
+The meeting is designed for Fellows and Faculty to share their research findings and foster collaboration among researchers with an interest in pediatric gastroenterology, hepatology and nutrition within Baylor College of Medicine and other institutions.
 All Fellows are required to present their research progress in this workshop each year.
-Twice per year, the workshop also hosts a "Visiting Young Investigator" considered as an up and coming person in pediatric gastroenterology to present their research and meet informally with our Fellows and Junior Faculty to discuss how to launch an academic career.
+Twice per year, the workshop also hosts a "Visiting Young Investigator" - an up and coming person in pediatric gastroenterology who presents their research and meets informally with our M.D. and Ph.D.
+Fellows and Junior Faculty to discuss how to launch an academic career.